IELTS Listening Preparation (Part1)

 IELTS Listening Exam Format and Question Type:

-IELTS Listening test takes 30 minutes.
-You will get approximately 20 minutes to listen to the tape and answer the questions, and 10 minutes allocated for you to transfer your answers from the question booklet to the answer sheet.
+IELTS Listening test takes 40 minutes.
+You will get 30 minutes to listen to the tape and answer the questions, and 10 minutes to transfer your answers from the question booklet to the answer sheet.

 - All candidates taking the IELTS Test do the same type of Listening test, but the version differs according to the test date.